 - Handouts, datasets and other downloadable materials will be provided within the activitysheets.
-Instructors are free to adapt these for their local circumstances; providing them to their students in print or electronically. e.g. via their local Learning Management System (LMS).
+Instructors are free to adapt these for their local circumstances, providing them to their students in print or electronically. e.g. via their local Learning Management System (LMS).

 - Background readings and other original supporting materials will be available as web pages directly on the InTeGrate website.
-Faculty can point their students to separate student-focused versions of the these materials, or download them for display in a local website or LMS.
-InTeGrate will provide stable versions of each revisions of these materials as well as downloadable versions as html5 and in common cartridge format.
+Faculty can point their students to separate student-focused versions of these materials, or download them for display in a local website or LMS.
+InTeGrate will provide stable versions of each revision of these materials as well as downloadable versions as html5 and in common cartridge format.